The Breathtaking Blue: Album production

 Production of the album was difficult, singer Marian Gold would later say "the production saw Alphaville in the horrors of permanent crisis.
 There was an ongoing war between [the band]. ...
 The furious guitar shrieks during the intro [of lead-off single "Romeos"] being a true indication of the real spirit of the production," and that "'The Breathtaking Blue' was our 'I don't give a shit' album, a self-indulgent arrogant blind shot over the shoulder into the future with our backs to the audience."

+The song "The Mysteries of Love" was written about the dream of the "end of the Iron Curtain" which fell between the song's recording and its release as a single, prompting the band to change the cover image from "a phone of a piece of wall graffiti" to "a man ... smoking his pipe in an aquarium."

 The album was re-released on 7 May 2021, and included remastered b-sides, demos, and a DVD with the original CD+G graphics package as well as the video collection Songlines, which had not been available since its original release in 1989.
 The release was overseen by original band members Gold and Bernhard Lloyd, and was remastered by Lloyd and Stefan Betke.